marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-linking.rst

 .. option:: -shared-libgcc, -static-libgcc

-  On systems that provide libgcc as a shared library, these options force the use of either the shared or static version, respectively.
+  On systems that provide :samp:`libgcc` as a shared library, these options force the use of either the shared or static version, respectively.
-  If no shared version of libgcc was built when the compiler was configured, these options have no effect.
+  If no shared version of :samp:`libgcc` was built when the compiler was configured, these options have no effect.

-  There are several situations in which an application should use the shared libgcc instead of the static version.
+  There are several situations in which an application should use the shared :samp:`libgcc` instead of the static version.
 The most common of these is when the application wishes to throw and catch exceptions across different shared libraries.
-In that case, each of the libraries as well as the application itself should use the shared libgcc.
+In that case, each of the libraries as well as the application itself should use the shared :samp:`libgcc`.

   Therefore, the G++ driver automatically adds :option:`-shared-libgcc` whenever you build a shared library or a main executable, because C++ programs typically use exceptions, so this is the right thing to do.

-  If, instead, you use the GCC driver to create shared libraries, you may find that they are not always linked with the shared libgcc.
+  If, instead, you use the GCC driver to create shared libraries, you may find that they are not always linked with the shared :samp:`libgcc`.
-  If GCC finds, at its configuration time, that you have a non-GNU linker or a GNU linker that does not support option :option:`--eh-frame-hdr`, it links the shared version of libgcc into shared libraries by default.
-Otherwise, it takes advantage of the linker and optimizes away the linking with the shared version of libgcc, linking with the static version of libgcc by default.
+  If GCC finds, at its configuration time, that you have a non-GNU linker or a GNU linker that does not support option :option:`--eh-frame-hdr`, it links the shared version of :samp:`libgcc` into shared libraries by default.
+Otherwise, it takes advantage of the linker and optimizes away the linking with the shared version of :samp:`libgcc`, linking with the static version of libgcc by default.
 This allows exceptions to propagate through such shared libraries, without incurring relocation costs at library load time.